Chalet Baby Bear

 Destination Guide: Chamonix

-Even the most peaceful village location is never far from a fragrant boulangerie, a friendly bar and a first class restaurant.
+Even luxury ski chalets located in the most peaceful village's are never far from a fragrant boulangerie, a friendly bar and a first class restaurant.
 As well as excellent skiing, there is plenty of action going on in Chamonix.
 You can keep active at the indoor swimming pool, skating rink, climbing walls and bowling alley, and chill out in the many beauty salons and health spas.
-The shopping is great here too – Chamonix has numerous chic French boutiques, plus everything from delicatessens to specialist wine shops and supermarkets.
+The shopping in Chamonix is great too – there are numerous chic French boutiques, plus everything from delicatessens to specialist wine shops and supermarkets.

 Busy in summer and winter, Chamonix is a paradise for sports lovers.
 In summer you can go mountain biking, climbing, paragliding and hiking through the spectacular Alpine scenery.
 In winter, the resort’s five major ski areas are linked by a frequent and free bus service and there are snowshoeing and cross country trails too.

 The Chamonix cinema regularly shows films in English and there is even an elegant casino if you fancy a flutter.
-A visit to the excellent Alpine Museum is the best way to appreciate the local history and culture.
+A visit to the excellent Alpine Museum is the best way to appreciate the local history and culture on your luxury ski holiday.
 Last but not least, no visit to Chamonix is complete without a trip up the famous Aiguille du Midi cable car, rising to over 12,000ft.
 You’ll be rewarded with incredible views of Mont Blanc and intrepid mountain climbers.

 Chamonix offers some of the most challenging skiing in the Alps, especially when it comes to off-piste, but it also caters for beginners and intermediates.
 There is a choice of lift passes, from the all-encompassing Mont Blanc Unlimited, to individual tickets for cable cars.

 Chamonix has five separate ski areas, each with their own lift systems, along in the valley.
-There’s enough to keep you busy for a day at each one, but having a car to get around is an advantage.
+There’s enough to keep you busy for a day at each one, but having a car to get around or chauffeur service as part of a luxury ski chalet is an advantage.
 Les Planards and Les Houches have excellent skiing for beginners and there is a snowpark at Les Grands Montets.

 There are 155km of piste in total, plus plenty of off-piste runs.
 Good skiers make a beeline for the famous Vallee Blanche route, accessed by the Aiguille du Midi cable car.
 Expert local guides and freelance instructors are able to show you the best way down the 20km glacier trail.